silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/10_Unique_Keys.md

 ### Extension point

-`cacheKeyComponent` extension point is located in `DataObject::getCacheKeyComponent`.
+`cacheKeyComponent` extension point is located in `DataObject::getUniqueKeyComponents`.
 Use standard extension flow to define the  `cacheKeyComponent` method on your extension which is expected to return a `string`.
 This value will be used when unique key is generated.
 Common cases are: